 DISCHARGING FIREARMS ON OWN PROPERTY AND A MUNICIPALITY'S AUTHORITY TO REGULATE

-By: Duke Chen, Legislative Analyst II
+By: Duke Chen, Associate Legislative Attorney

 Are there any state laws concerning a homeowner discharging firearms on his or her own property and does a municipality have the authority to regulate this type of activity?
 Please note that the Office of Legislative Research is not authorized to provide legal opinions and this report should not be construed as such.

-We were unable to find any state law that specifically prohibits a homeowner from discharging firearms on his or her own property, but other state laws still apply.
+There is no state law that specifically prohibits a homeowner from discharging firearms on his or her own property, but other state laws still apply.
 For example, if a homeowner fired his or her firearm in a manner likely to cause bodily injury or death to a person or domestic animal or wanton destruction of property, he or she could be guilty of unlawfully discharging a firearm (CGS § 53-203).
 Additionally, a homeowner could be guilty of reckless endangerment if he or she recklessly engages in conduct that creates a risk of physical injury to another (CGS §§ 53a-63 and 53a -64).

 Municipalities are generally allowed to pass ordinances to protect the public health, safety, and welfare of their citizens.
 Connecticut statutes do not expressly preempt local firearm ordinances.
 Courts have ruled that the statutes implicitly preempt municipalities from passing ordinances regulating firearm sales and hunting.